cryotato/cryotato.github.io/_pages/2026-01-01-spiralings.md

 [At ϑ'grocery store, Dec 22 2025]

 I can feel myself slowly regaining sanity as ϑ'days go by without you.
 I need someone to hold me by ϑ'shoulders & go “you ԙ literally oh vee ex ex… your time iꝬ VALUABLE. you ԙ successful, & capable of making things that matter. people want you & people want to be ᴜ̊ & people want ϑ’ϑiŋs ᴜ̊ make. people listen to ᴜ̊. how many people ԙ as lucky as ᴜ̊ to say ϑat? nø one can ever have self respect for you.. itꝬ something you have to figure out yourself. it doesnt matter how many other ways you are successful if you cannot!" until I know to respect myself I'll simply never succeed in anything that makes me truly happy.

+[At ϑ'arcade, Feb 17 2026]

+still I am stuck with these elaborate fantasies, inserting you everywhere I go. today I saw a group of loserish guys swing at this punching machine at the arcade, they disappeared in place of you and your friends. you took turns to see who had the biggest punch.. and when you got a big score you went "awwrr!". "do flex for me!"
+I asked, taking a picture of you with a big smile.
+I left you with a gentle kiss.

 ## who am I without you?